thiswillbeyourgithub/wdoc/wdoc/docs/USAGE.md

 * `WDOC_NO_MODELNAME_MATCHING`
     * If "true": will bypass the model name matching.
-Useful for exotic or models that are fresh out of the oven.
-Default is `False`.
+Useful for exotic or models that are fresh out of the oven, or bugs with backend parsing.
+Default is `True`.

 * `WDOC_ALLOW_NO_PRICE`
     * if "true", won't crash if no price was found for the given